Frequently Asked Questions (FAQs) - Business in the Community

 the Community

-Business in the Community is the UK’s largest and most influential responsible business network dedicated to building a fairer and greener world together, supported by His Majesty The King for over 40 years.
-We inspire, engage and challenge purposeful leaders to take practical action to mobilise their collective strength as a force for good in society
+Business in the Community (BITC) is the King’s Responsible Business Network, the UK’s largest and most influential responsible business network dedicated to building a fairer and greener world together.
+We inspire, engage, and challenge leaders to take practical action to mobilise their collective strength as a force for good in society.

 Business in the Community (BITC) defines a responsible business as a healthy business.
 It is one that puts creating healthy communities and a healthy environment at the centre of its strategy to achieve long-term value.